-Daytonas such as the jewelled Reference 6269 or 6270 show that it is possible to combine a sports watch with gemstones — today Daytonas are available in almost every material and design — such as the turquoise dial ref.
+Jewelled and coloured-dial Daytonas show that it is possible to combine a sports watch with gemstones.
+Today, Daytonas are available in almost every material and design — such as the turquoise dial ref.
 116509 or blue sodalite hardstone dial ref.
 116519 — while still reflecting their origins.

-It is repeatedly claimed that Daytona watches were initially slow to sell, which is true to a certain extent.
-Certainly, the watches did not sell as well as today’s Daytonas, but it should be noted that far fewer watches with manual calibers were produced.
+It is often claimed that Daytona watches were initially slow to sell, which is true to some extent.
+Certainly, the watches did not sell as well as today’s Daytonas, but it should be noted that far fewer watches with manual calibres were produced.

-Now, of course, it is highly desirable to own such a watch — especially one that continues to rise in price due to its scarce supply.
+Now, of course, it is highly desirable to own such a watch — especially one that continues to rise in price due to its rarity.